 When is an institution considered to be engaged in research?
 In general, an institution is considered engaged in a particular non-exempt human subjects research project when its employees or agents for the purposes of the research project obtain: (1) data about the subjects of the research through intervention or interaction with them; (2) identifiable private information about the subjects of the research; or (3) the informed consent of human subjects for the research.
 More details: Engagement of Institutions in Human Subjects Research

-Studies involving external institutional collaboration are required to submit an Institutional Review Board Authorization Agreements (IAA) form.
+Studies involving external institutional collaboration are required to submit an Institutional Review Board Authorization Agreement (IAA) form.
 An IAA is specific to a single study.
 Generally, there is one institution overseeing the research that is being collected at multiple sites.
-In these cases, IRB approval is generally required at all these sites depending on the level of institutional engagement.
+In these cases, IRB approval is generally required at all these sites, depending on the level of institutional engagement.
 These forms are available by contacting one of the HSRC co-chairs listed on the HSRC committee members page.
 Signatures from all relevant parties are required.
 If your research involves external collaborators, please contact HSRC to complete an IAA.

 Who needs an advisor?
 An advisor is needed when the person submitting the HSRC application is a Nazareth College student (see the end of this section for the full list of positions eligible to act as an advisor).
 The job of the advisor is to oversee the student’s project and help ensure the student is meeting the HSRC requirements.